 Using Search and Display together to form your Prime Day tactics allows you to not only capture the demand of those who are actively searching on Amazon but also to generate demand by layering in mid and upper-funnel strategies.

 You can also use past Prime Day campaigns and metrics to guide you, though keep in mind that the ecommerce landscape and consumer preferences look different this year.

 Every brand should prepare for Prime Day by building out and testing all campaign types and betas that Amazon has made available to advertisers.
-Prime Day is extremely competitive, so it’s essential to know which campaigns we are especially interested in throttling to make the most out of the increased traffic.
+Prime Day is a high-traffic event, so it’s essential to know which campaigns we are especially interested in throttling to make the most out of the increased traffic.

 “I specifically recommend building out video in Sponsored Brands.
 We have found that, on average, we are seeing quadruple the click-through rate (CTR) for our clients versus the original Sponsored Brands ads.
 It’s a great way to stand out while taking advantage of the opportunity to showcase how to use a product and send traffic back to a storefront to tie everything together.”

 – Meghan Andrade, Director of Business Development, Amazon & Marketplaces at Tinuiti